CholecTriplet2021: A benchmark challenge for surgical action triplet recognition: Results and discussion

 \section{Results and discussion}

 In this section, we provide a quantitative and qualitative overview of all methods featured in the challenge, including baselines and models evaluated post-challenge.
-In total there are 24 models: 4 are baseline models from the challenge organizers, 19 are competing models and 1 is a post-challenge submission.
-The analysis of their results builds a foundation for the CholecT50 dataset, establishing it as a validated reference benchmark.
+In total there are 24 models: 4 are baseline models from the challenge organizers, 19 are competing models and 1 is a post-challenge submission. {\red The baseline models provide lower bound performances for monitoring and assessing the improvement and effectiveness of newer implementations.} The analysis of their results builds a foundation for the CholecT50 dataset, establishing it as a validated reference benchmark.